Phonophoresis vs Iontophoresis Treatment

 This type of treatment can be accompanied by other traditional therapies as well as lifestyle modifications to improve the quality of life of the patient.
 It is commonly used to improve joint symptoms, but may also enhance the function of muscles and ligaments.

 In a typical session of phonophoresis, the doctor will apply gel or ointment previously prepared with drugs such as dexamethasone or lidocaine.
-After that, he will apply the transducer directly against your skin and adjust the wavelength of the ultrasound to promote absorption.
+After that, he will apply the transducer directly against the skin and adjust the wavelength of the ultrasound to promote absorption.
 The procedure does not hurt, and there are no known adverse reactions.

 It is a popular alternative treatment to improve the episodic symptoms of knee osteoarthritis, lateral epicondylitis, various types of bursitis, tendinitis, and even certain conditions associated with the nervous system, as the carpal tunnel syndrome.